Statement of Inclusivity

-Hope for a future...free from oppression and injustice, when a new humanity includes all peoples, languages, tribes, and nations. – Curtiss Paul DeYoung
+Hope for a future...free from oppression and injustice, when a new humanity includes all peoples, languages, tribes, and nations.

 Ways we are taking action:

-- We will close our offices on Martin Luther King Day to participate in training, volunteerism, or race literacy.
+We will close our offices on Martin Luther King Day and Juneteenth.

-- Our company’s voice will convey a message of hope, opportunity, and urgency in the fight for racial justice.
-We will communicate this in our next issues of Boost and Octane.
+Our company’s voice will convey a message of hope, opportunity, and urgency in the fight for racial justice through all of our REV teaching and learning curriculum.

 In our quarterly vision meetings, leadership of the Company will address future action items and ways enrollmentFUEL can be more inclusive and sensitive as a predominantly white business.

 In the coming years, we will include public conversations centered around issues of race within our ideaSTORMS.

 In the coming months and years, enrollmentFUEL will continue to build partnerships with businesses and non-profits that espouse racial justice in both action and value.